Frustrated with your guitar amp and thinking about getting an upgrade?

 Try loading a backing track and play along using a scooped tone.
 What you will find is that you might have trouble hearing your guitar over the backing track.
 The high bass and treble clashes with the other instruments and the lack of mid range means your guitar won’t stand out.
 Guitarists in this situation tend to raise their volume which only causes more problems.

 The reality is that almost all guitarists use a lot of mid range.
 It’s the mid range that helps the guitar stand out when played in a band.

-Try raising your mid range and listen how your guitar will now stand out when you play along with a backing track.
-Even at the same amp volume, your guitar will stand out.
+Try raising your mid-range and listen to how your guitar stands out when you play along with a backing track.
+Even at the same amp volume, your guitar will stand out clearer than before.

 - Start with your bass, mid and treble knobs all at 12 o’clock